mekanixdk/assignment-engineer/README.md

 If you choose performance over readability for certain parts, please write a few paragraphs on why you choose to optimize that part of your code (again, not in the comments).

+Also, feel free to change the folder structure of your solution.

 Requirements